swiftlang/swift/docs/SIL.rst

   %1 = ref_element_addr %0, 123
   ; %0 must be of a reference type $T
-  ; %1 will be of type $SIL.Address<U> where U is the type of the 123rd ;   element of T
+  ; %1 will be of type $*U where U is the type of the 123rd ;   element of T
   ; TODO: not implemented